 Time = Money Trap

-When you’re working to become a business consulting, nothing is more true than the rule: Time = Money.
+When you’re working to become a business consulting, nothing is truer than the rule: Time = Money.
 You’ll spend your days working with clients and the last thing you want is for them to take advantage of you.
 You need to be very wary about promising too much and not charging enough.

 Here’s what I mean – there are 40 hours in a work week.
 If you have 20 clients who each demand 2 hours of phone time a week, you’re basically maxed out… Between switching between calls, thinking about their problems and possible solutions, and working on your prospect pipeline, you don’t have any time left…

-Now, that’s not the path I’d recommend you taking… You want to lessen the Time = Money Trap by doing bi-weekly calls or creating a course to go along with your consulting, so you’re not spending as much time on the phone with them as you would be otherwise.
+Now, that’s not the path I’d recommend you take… You want to lessen the Time = Money Trap by doing bi-weekly calls or creating a course to go along with your consulting, so you’re not spending as much time on the phone with them as you would be otherwise.
 You want to make sure to use your time wisely.

 You’ll need a flexible schedule.
 You might need to delegate and outsource work.
 You’ll need to be connected and have clear expectations set up on email, Skype, chat and the other ways that clients will contact you.